dat-ecosystem-archive/DEPs/proposals/0000-multiwriter.md

 nodejs module on [github](https://github.com/mafintosh/hyperdb), which includes multi-writer features and is the basis for this DEP.

+Jim Pick (@jimpick) has been an active contributor working out multi-writer details.

 - 2017-12-06: @noffle publishes `ARCHITECTURE.md` overview in the
   [hyperdb github repo][arch_md]
-- 2018-03-XX: First partial draft submitted for review
+- 2018-06-XX: First partial draft submitted for review

 [arch_md]: https://github.com/mafintosh/hyperdb/blob/master/ARCHITECTURE.md